fwahh/diabetes_prediction/README.md

 python -m venv [name of env]
 ```

-Once venv is created you can activate with the following:
+Once venv is created you can activate with 1 of the following commands, depending on your operating system:

 ```bash
 # if windows: